nerd-life/euler/README.md

  * The winner is chosen from the people who have solved the problem of the week.

 # Organazing code here:
- * Every week we create new folder for the problem and then we push our solutions there.
+ * Every week we create a new folder for the problem and then we push our solutions there.